README

 Limitations

-- The Main Menu effects are intended to be used with the Cinnamon (6.4) theme or the Mint-Y dark desktop themes.
+- The Applet popup menu effects are intended to be used with the Cinnamon (6.4) theme or the Mint-Y dark desktop themes.
 The effects might work will with some other themes but I have not tested them so the effects might not work out just right.
 You can try the Mint-Y light themes but it might be hard to read the menu items without some playing around with the settings and the background image.
-To make sure that the blurred background does not spill over any rounded corners, the Main Menu rounded corners will be disabled when Main Menu effects are enabled.
-Menu Menu effects are disabled by default.
+To make sure that the blurred background does not spill over any rounded corners, the popup-menu rounded corners will be disabled when popup-menu effects are enabled.
+Popup-menu effects are disabled by default in this extension.

-- Currently, any windows that are moved such that they overlap with a panel or the Main Menu will not be visible beneath the panel as you might expect with a transparent panel.
+- Currently, any windows that are positioned such that they overlap with a panel or an popup-menu will not be visible beneath blurred panel/popup-menu as you might expect with a transparent panel/menu.
 This is because the blur effect is applied to a user interface element that floats above all windows just like the panel floats above the windows.
 At some point I hope to look into allowing the blur element to appear below all windows rather than above and make the a optional behavior setting.

 - If you disable effects for any Cinnamon component under the General tab of the setting dialog while any "Use unique effect settings" options are enabled under the other tabs, the components "effect setting" options under the other tabs will still be visible, but changing those setting will have no effect until you re-enable the component under the General tab.
 Ideally those effect setting would only be visible when the component is enabled under the general tab but Cinnamon setting support is a bit limited in this way.